divvun/divvunspell/README.md

 at your option.

-The `divvunspell-tools` binaries are licensed under the GPL version 3 license.
+The `divvunspell`, `thfst-tools` and `accuracy` binaries are licensed under the GPL version 3 license.